Skip to content

-Technique: How to roll dough for fatayer, spinach pies
+How to roll dough for fatayer

 I’m diverging in technique here from what I learned growing up and from what is still done by many a Lebanese cook.
 They make little balls out of the risen dough and then roll out each of those to form the round that will be stuffed with spinach.
 It’s difficult, though, to get the dough thin enough and sticky enough this way.

-Instead, we’re going to roll out the dough and cut out circles using a 4” round cutter.
-I use the top of a canister because of all of the round cutters I have, none are the right size.
 To roll the dough, use a dry work surface.
 There is no flour used in the rolling process.
 With a heavy rolling pin, roll the dough out away from and toward you a few times.
 Then lift the dough gently off the counter (it’s very droopy) and turn it 45 degrees.
 Again roll away from and toward you, working the dough out as thin as possible, less than 1/8”.

 To prevent the dough from shrinking after it’s been cut, lift the dough gently off the work surface and lay it back down, in sections because it would be difficult to lift the whole sheet up at once.
 Then cut out as many circles as possible.
 Combine the scraps, knead them together, wrap with plastic and set aside to rest until you are ready to roll again.
+This resting period allows the gluten, which was stiffened in the rolling process, to relax so the dough can be rolled again.

-(Visited 4,705 times, 2 visits today)
+(Visited 5,563 times, 1 visits today)

 20 Comments